JasonEtco/activity-box/README.md

 ### Prep work

 1. Create a new public GitHub Gist (https://gist.github.com/)
-2. Create a token with the `gist` scope and copy it. (https://github.com/settings/tokens/new)
+2. [Create a token](https://github.com/settings/tokens/new) with the `gist` scope and copy it.
+The `GITHUB_TOKEN` that comes with GitHub Actions cannot currently use the Gist API.

 ### Project setup